MrKloan/nostos/README.md

 # nostos [![Build Status](https://travis-ci.org/MrKloan/nostos.svg?branch=master)](https://travis-ci.org/MrKloan/nostos) [![codecov](https://codecov.io/gh/MrKloan/nostos/branch/master/graph/badge.svg)](https://codecov.io/gh/MrKloan/nostos)
 > [Nostos](https://en.wikipedia.org/wiki/Nostos) is a Greek literary theme about journeying back home.
 Also, it is a thematic coding dojo for practicing Object Calisthenics.

+## Getting started

+Once you have forked and cloned this repository, you can open the root `build.gradle` file with your favorite IDE;
+it should properly import the whole project.

+Tests can be run using the provided Gradle wrapper: `./gradlew clan test`.

 ## Specifications

 *Nostos* is a webservice acting as an itineraries aggregator.
 Using an indefinite number of partner connectors, its goal